Urenco Group

 The Urenco Group (urenco) is a multi-national limited company with shares and stocks majority owned by the governments of the Netherlands and the United Kingdom with minority shares controlled by German electric utilities E.ON and RWE.
-The Urenco Group operates several uranium enrichment plants in Germany, the Netherlands, the United States, and the United Kingdom.
+The Urenco Group operates several uranium enrichment plants in Germany, the Netherlands, the United Kingdom and the United States.
 It supplies nuclear power stations in about 15 countries, and states that it had a 29% share of the global market for enrichment services in 2011.
 Urenco uses centrifuge enrichment technology.

-Urenco, headquartered in Paddington, London England, is owned one third by the UK government, one third by the Dutch government, and the final third equally by two major German utilities, E.ON and RWE.
+Urenco, headquartered in London England, is owned one third by the UK government, one third by the Dutch government, and the final third equally by two major German utilities, E.ON and RWE.

+In the 1990s, Urenco diversified its activities and established Urenco Isotopes in the Netherlands to produce stable isotopes for medical, industrial and research applications.

 Group structure

 Ownership

 Urenco is owned in three equal parts by Ultra-Centrifuge Nederland NV (owned by the Government of the Netherlands), Uranit GmbH (owned equally by German energy companies E.ON and RWE) and Enrichment Holdings Ltd (owned by the Government of the United Kingdom and managed by UK Government Investments).
 The company was set up in 1971, pursuant to the Treaty of Almelo (named after the city in the Netherlands where the company originated), which restricts the sale of ownership stakes.